 Currently, the Board does not have a majority of independent Directors.
-David Hutchison and Sharad Loomba are Executive Directors and Angus Mason is a Non-executive Director but not independent as he is a director of Cashel Capital Partners Fund 1 Pte Ltd, a substantial shareholder of the Company.
+David Hutchison and Sharad Loomba are Executive Directors and therefore not independent.
+Angus Mason is a Non-executive Director but not independent as he is a director of Cashel Investments Pte Ltd, a substantial shareholder of the Company.
 The Board considers that at this stage of the Company's operations, it is not necessary to have a majority of independent directors.